 I currently work for Maxar Technologies as a Senior R&D Scientist where I specialize in developing cutting-edge AI/ML systems for processing satellite imagery and geospatial data.
 Before joining Maxar, I also worked at IBM as a Machine Learning Engineer and Machine Learning Architect on the Watson Natural Language Understanding team.

-Before joining IBM, I earned my Ph.D. in Computer Science under Dr. Charles Anderson at Colorado State University.
+Prior to joining the commercial workforce, I earned my Ph.D. in Computer Science under Dr. Charles Anderson at Colorado State University.
 My graduate research was focused on the development of novel machine learning methods for modeling signals and time series.
 In particular, I worked for the CSU Brain-Computer Interfaces Laboratory on an NSF-funded grant to develop machine learning techniques for analyzing Electroencephalography (EEG) signals in noninvasive Brain-Computer Interfaces (BCIs).
-I am also the principal software developer for the Colorado Electroencephalography and Brain-Computer Interfaces Laboratory (CEBL3), which is a python based software platform for BCI and EEG analysis in both offline and real-time settings.

-Outside of work, I enjoy spending time with my family and working on various home projects or playing outside with my son, daughter and wife.
-I also enjoy creating science art and I like camping, hiking and target shooting.
+Outside of work, I enjoy spending time with my family and working on various home projects.
+I also enjoy creating science art, camping, hiking and target shooting.
 I am originally from Scottsbluff Nebraska and still enjoy spending time on the prairie and helping out on Forney Ranch.